Paramedic Science

 Exemptions and transferability

-From September 2022, people working for NIAS HSCT who have successfully completed a professionally recognised and regulated Ambulance Aid or Associate Ambulance Practitioner course at Level 4 will be able to apply for entry to Yr 2 of this course if they meet the GCSE entry requirements.
-The recruitment and selection of people for these places will the co-ordinated by NIAS HSCT and Ulster University.
+Employees of the Northern Ireland Ambulance Service (NIAS) who have successfully completed a professionally recognised and regulated Ambulance Aid or Associate Ambulance Practitioner course at Level 4 and who meet the GCSE entry requirement can apply for entry to Year 2.
+The recruitment and selection of suitable employees for these places will be co-ordinated by NIAS HSCT and Ulster University.
+As the number of places available each year will be dependent on funding, this will be a competitive process.

 Careers & opportunities